We’re looking for experts, thought leaders, and highly sensitive people who have something big to say.

 Can I republish my submission on my personal blog?

-We also accept submissions that were previously published on your personal blog.
-However, if we run your article on HSR, we ask that you not republish it on another major website.
+Absolutely!
+We also accept submissions previously published on your personal blog.
+However, if we run your article, we ask that you don’t republish it on another major website.

 Do you pay for submissions?